 One client who was suffering from co-occurring disorders said:

-"Having spent almost 30 years in AA, I thought I had been given most of the recovery tools available - thank goodness I was mistaken.
-I now have a new set of recovery tools and have become aware of an entirely new me - thanks to you." - Fielding
+"Having spent almost 30 years in a 12-step program, I thought I had been given most of the recovery tools available - thank goodness I was mistaken.
+I now have a new set of recovery tools and have become aware of an entirely new 'me' - thanks to you." - Fielding